danehansen/Timer/README.md

       t.addEventListener(Timer.TIMER, onTimer);
     </script>

-##Public Constants
+## Public Constants

 * __TIMER__ : String = 'TIMER'
-[static] The Timer.TIMER constant defines the value of the type property of a timer event object.
+[static] The Timer.TIMER constant defines the value of the type property of a TIMER event object.
 * __TIMER&#95;COMPLETE__ : String = 'TIMER&#95;COMPLETE'
-[static] The Timer.TIMER&#95;COMPLETE constant defines the value of the type property of a timerComplete event object.
+[static] The Timer.TIMER&#95;COMPLETE constant defines the value of the type property of a TIMER&#95;COMPLETE event object.

-##Public Properties
+## Public Properties
 * __currentCount__ : int
 [read-only] The total number of times the timer has fired since it started at zero.
 * __running__ : Boolean
 [read-only] The timer's current state; true if the timer is running, otherwise false.

-##Public Methods
+## Public Methods

 * __Timer__(delay:Number, repeatCount:int = 0)
 Constructs a new Timer object with the specified delay and repeatCount states.